-According to the corporate press release that we have received, the model is designed together with the Tubbataha Reefs National Park in the Philippines and the Swiss brand promises that part of the proceedings will be donated towards the good cause of the conservation of the coral reef and its vast eco-system.
+The model is designed together with the Tubbataha Reefs National Park in the Philippines and the Swiss brand promises that part of the proceedings will be donated towards the good cause of the conservation of the coral reef and its vast ecosystem.

 Rated for an impressive depth of 500 meters, this is a real diving companion for professionals, not just some casual watch in a diver’s disguise and thus the Swiss watchmaker didn’t have to make any shortcuts trying to reduce its impressive dimensions.

-Together with a relatively thin bezel, the XXL-large case allowed for a really impressive face real estate with enough space both for the small seconds indicator (placed at 9 o’clock) and hours sub-dial (at 3 o’clock), as well as for a complete set of the huge, luminous hour markers and an oversized minute hand.
+Together with a relatively thin bezel, the XXL-large case allowed for an impressive face real estate with enough space both for the small-seconds indicator (placed at 9 o’clock) and hours sub-dial (at 3 o’clock), as well as for a complete set of the huge, luminous hour markers and an oversized minute hand.

 Yes, as the name tells us, this is a watch of a pretty rare “regulator” type.

-Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function of the watch is to count down time, which is measured in minutes.
+Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function is to count down time, which is measured in minutes.

 Besides a scratch-resistant ceramic bezel inlay in Oris traditional color (looks like Indigo to me, but I am not sure), the watch also features a helium escape valve that prevents the sapphire crystal from popping out during decompression.

-It is reported the Oris Tubbataha Regulator Diver will be offered as a limited edition model with a total number of timekeepers limited to just 2000 pieces.
+The Tubbataha Regulator Diver will go on sale as a limited-edition model with a total number of timekeepers limited to just 2000 pieces.

 Not sure about pricing, but we should probably expect something in the range of $3000 – $3500*.